 "To be successful, you must be assertive and confident, but if you are aggressive as a woman you are sometimes punished for behaving in ways that are contrary to the feminine stereotype."

-It reminds me of an article I read during A-level media studies – who knew that would ever come in useful – by John Berger.
+It reminds me of an article I read during A-level media studies – wow, I didn't know that would ever come in useful – by John Berger.
 In "

 "Man's presence in the world is all about his potency and is related to what he can do, power and ability.
 On the other hand, Berger says, a woman's presence is always related to itself, not the world, and she does not represent potential."

-In other words, the stereotype is that men act and women appear.
+In other words, the stereotype is that men "act" and women "appear".
 We're conditioned to expect women not to be assertive, so we're shocked when they are.
-It's no wonder that women who take on the masculine trait of assertiveness face a backlash.
-None of us can help it – we're programmed this way!
+It's no wonder that women who take on the so-called masculine trait of assertiveness face a backlash.
+And the sad thing is, listening to the messages around us – we're programmed that way!

 What if some women who act assertively are in fact abrasive?
 It's a theory that some studies, and some of the business advice written by women and published online, seem to support.

-Stanford's study of 132 business school graduates (mentioned above) also had some interesting findings about "self-monitoring", where women:
+The Stanford study of 132 business school graduates I mentioned above also had some interesting findings about "self-monitoring", where women:

 "simultaneously present themselves as self-confident and dominant while tempering these qualities with displays of communal characteristics… These women were able to be chameleons, to fit into their environment by assessing social situations and adapting their actions accordingly."

-Many professional women are already consciously aware of the need for self-monitoring and a female brand of assertiveness.
+Many professional women are already consciously aware of the need for self-monitoring and what we might call a "female" brand of assertiveness.

 - Don't be aggressive, be assertive… [Assertiveness] is being confident, standing up for your views but also respecting those of others.